Initial demonstration of a quantum heat engine based on dissipation-engineered superconducting circuits: Results

-{ \textbf{Experimental protocol and calibration}} \\ Experimentally, the adiabatic strokes are implemented by tuning the eigenenergies of the qubit by varying the external flux through the SQUID loop of the transmon.
+Experimentally, the adiabatic strokes are implemented by tuning the eigenenergies of the qubit by varying the external flux through the SQUID loop of the transmon.
 This is achieved by sending trapezoidal current pulses through the flux line of the sample, shown in Fig.~\ref{fig:cycle_theory}b.
-The ramp-up and -down sections of the pulses adiabatically tune the eigenfrequencies of the qubit as defined by the flux-tunable transmon eigenenergies $E_m = \hbar\omega_\mathrm{ge}m + \hbar\alpha\left(m^2 - m\right)/2$.
+The ramp-up and down sections of the pulses adiabatically tune the eigenfrequencies of the qubit as defined by the flux-tunable transmon eigenenergies $E_m = \hbar\omega_\mathrm{ge}m + \hbar\alpha\left(m^2 - m\right)/2$.
 The lowest-transition angular frequency is given by $\omega_\mathrm{ge} = \left(\sqrt{8E_\mathrm{C}E_\mathrm{J}(\Phi_\mathrm{ext})} - E_\mathrm{C}\right)/\hbar$, where $E_\mathrm{C}$ is the charging energy of the transmon, and $E_\mathrm{J}(\Phi_\mathrm{ext}) = E_\mathrm{J}^\mathrm{max}|\cos(\Phi_\mathrm{ext}/\Phi_0)|$ is the flux tunable Josephson energy of the transmon~\cite{krantz_quantum_2019}.
-Essentially, the flux tuning changes the inductive energy of the qubit circuit, and therefore the magnetic field generated by the flux line does work on the system and the system does work on the magnetic field during the adiabatic compression and expansion strokes, respectively.
+Essentially, the flux tuning changes the inductive energy of the qubit circuit, and therefore, the magnetic field generated by the flux line does work on the system, and the system does work on the magnetic field during the adiabatic compression and expansion strokes, respectively.
+Since in the transmon regime, the qubit Hamiltonian is dominated by the Josephson Hamiltonian, which is proportional to $E_\textrm{J}(\Phi_\textrm{ext})\gg 1$~GHz, the adiabaticity of the flux sweeps is well satisfied for the sweep times of tens of nanoseconds employed in this work.